semtexzv/termineer/README.md

 This creates a symbolic link from your local Git hooks directory to the version-controlled script.

+### Viewing Release Notes

+Since this is a private repository, release notes are available on the [GitHub Releases](https://github.com/semtexzv/termineer/releases) page for authenticated users with access.

 ### Releasing a New Version

 To create a new release, use the `release.sh` script: